Glibovitskiy/ecomap_k8s/README.md

 - Access to DockerHub in order to pull images

 ### Setup guide
-1. Clone this repo:
+I. Clone this repo:

   `git clone https://github.com/Glibovitskiy/ecomap_k8s.git`

-2. Create secret holding MySQL root password:
+II.
+Create secret holding MySQL root password:

   `kubectl create secret generic mysql-pass --from-literal=password=YOUR_PASSWORD`

   **YOUR_PASSWORD** should be changed to new password, secret name **mysql-pass** and secret key **password** should not be changed since they are referenced in deployment manifests

-3. Modify LoadBalancer service:
+III.
+Modify LoadBalancer service:

   Since we are running LoadBalancer service on baremetal we can not summon cloud-specific load balancer and should pin our application frontend to the external ip of any of the kubernetes nodes

   In [file](k8s_deployments/ecomap-deployment.yaml) line **15** should be replaced with any external ip of node running kubernetes

-4. Run deployments:
+IV.
+Run deployments:

    Deployment manifests can be located in [k8s_deployments folder](k8s_deployments)
    - create database deployment: